 AI can be used to solve real-world problems and not only as a business tool.
 The potential to combine human-like qualities with the power of computers is the most exciting aspect of AI.
 It can be used for bettering the future of research and discovery.

 This means that scientists can become familiar with a disease in a matter of minutes, and researchers can reach conclusions in a matter of hours rather than days.
 This speed allows research to continue without interruptions, creating solutions for real-world problems, where previously they might have been tied down with lengthy data capturing processes.

 In industries that deal with consumer data, there’s massive room for human error, such as recording the incorrect banking details, and while many of us prefer the personal touch when it comes to financial or retail institutions, the truth is that the human brain can easily make errors with information, and with terrible consequences.

 In the fintech industry, human error can have massive implications, which is why using AI in this and similar industries is so important.
 Eliminating human error transfers to other industries too, such as healthcare and insurance companies.
 This is especially useful for the very real issue of identity theft and misuse of information.
 Being able to record data and information correctly can help to improve many industries, such as healthcare, which means that the lives of consumers will also become easier and more efficient.

 Artificial intelligence is no longer a far-off idea from an old science-fiction novel, it’s a fact of life in today’s modern world.
-It needs to be used to its full potential in order to benefit all people, and we can do this by using it to amplify positions rather than replace people, using it as an effective assistant and making it accessible and explainable to the layperson.
+It needs to be used to its full potential to benefit all people, and we can do this by using it to amplify positions rather than replace people, using it as an effective assistant and making it accessible and explainable to the layperson.

-Transforming artificial intelligence into more than a simple business tool is one of the major advances of that we can expect to see in the future.
-If you want to find out more about the future of artificial intelligence, analytics and data mining, we have some unique insights into the matter.
+Transforming artificial intelligence into more than a simple business tool is one of the major advances that we can expect to see in the future.
+If you want to find out more about the future of artificial intelligence, analytics, and data mining, we have some unique insights into the matter.